 Bloodred Hourglass's music is mostly referred to as melodic death metal, but on their homepage the band states that they have always taken influences from various other genres.
 Many of the album reviewers have stated that the band blends into the traditional Swedish Gothenburg melodic death metal sound together with characteristic Finnish metal music melodies.
 Since the very beginning, all of their songs have been highly guitar driven, including some acoustic guitars as well.
 Their music is also known for carrying metalcore and alternative metal elements, especially on their latest album Your Highness.
 The band does not have a dedicated keyboard player, but keyboards play a notable role in most of their songs, varying from orchestrations to sample beats and from modern ambient soundscapes to more classic electronic music sounds.

-Bloodred Hourglass was nominated as "Metal of the year" in Emma Gaala, the biggest annual music event in Finland that took place on February 5th 2022 at Helsinki Icehall.
+Bloodred Hourglass was nominated as "Metal of the year" in Emma Gaala, the biggest annual music event in Finland for two of their newest releases, "Your Highness" and "How's the Heart?".